mehtabr1212/C-Programming-Project/README.md

 # 🛒 Raju Grocery Store - Billing System

-A simple and interactive **C-based console application** for managing grocery purchases and billing at **Raj Grocery Store**.
+A simple and interactive **C-based console application** for managing grocery purchases and billing at **Raju Grocery Store**.
 This project allows users to view available grocery products, input purchase details, and generate a final bill with applicable discounts.

 ---

-## 📌 Features
+## Features
 - Displays a **catalog** of 18 grocery items with unit prices.
 - Allows users to **search and select products** by name.
 - Handles **quantity input** for each product.